henriqueadonai/flux/README.md

 We will organize our code according to the following top-level directory structure under /src:

   -  /src/components
-    -  “Dumb” React components that have no knowledge of Redux
+    -“Dumb” React components that have no knowledge of Redux
-    `“Dumb” components receive data from their parents through props and may hold local component state`
+    -“Dumb” components receive data from their parents through props and may hold local component state
   -  /src/containers
     -  “Smart” React components that are connected to our Redux store `Rule: Smart components are not allowed to have any logic except dispatching actions.`